manuel-serrano/hiphop/doc/api.md

 * `init\_value=X` tells the signal is valued and initialized with `X` value.

-There is two kind of valued signal, by default, the signal is "single", that means it can be emitted only one by reaction.
+There is two kind of valued signal, by default, the signal is _single_, that means it can be emitted only once for each instant.

 #### Combined valued signals

-Combined signals can be emitted several times during a reaction.
-To this end, the signal declaration must provide a combination function, which must be commutative and that takes two parameters: the old value, and a value provided from a emit statement.
-Then the return value of the function is the new value of the signal.
-A combination function is given with the following keyword:
+_Combined signals_ can be emitted several times during in a instant.
+To this end, the signal declaration must provide a combination function, which must be commutative and that takes two
+parameters: the old value, and a value provided from a emit statement.
+Then the return value of the function becomes the value of the signal.
+A combination function is given with the following
+keyword:

-* `combine\_with` takes a JavaScript function.
+* `combine\_with`: takes a JavaScript function.

 ```hopscript
 ${ doc.include("../tests/value1.js", 6, 13) }